geobtaa/metadata/docs/GEOMG.md

 	- On the _Import_ page, check that the number in the CSV Row Count matches your CSV.
 	- Click the button **Run Import**
 	- The import may take a few minutes.
 During the process, you can view the Import Results tab.
 Items in the queue will show up in the first sub-tab ("Failed"), but will transfer to the second tab upon import ("Success").
-	- When complete, review any items that did not import in the Failed tab.
-See Troubleshooting (_coming soon_) for help.
+	- When complete, review and troubleshoot any items that did not import in the Failed tab.

 3. Spot check records for errors and consistency

-	- The newly uploaded records will be listed as Draft under the Publication State on the main dashboard
+	- The newly uploaded records will be listed as **Draft** under the Publication State on the main dashboard
 	- Select 'Draft' under Publication State and select an item.
 This will open it in editing view.
 	- Click the button **View in Geoportal**
-	- Inspect the record and test the links. (note: Metadata and Web Service links will not open while the item is still in Draft)
-	- Repeat this process for about 3 records.
+	- Inspect the record and test the links.	- Repeat this process for about 3 records.

 4. Convert records from 'Draft' to 'Published'